stackbit-projects/superb-paprika-9e149/index.md

     image: images/hero.png
     image_alt: App preview
     title: "A\_ Global History of War and Peacein Afghanistan"
-    content: >-
+    content: |
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      A Historical Analysis of the Underlying
+      Drivers of War and Peace in Afghan Society.
+      Challenging the predominant historical assumptions
+      of Afghan National and Western Historiographies
+      from a global History Perspective.
     actions:
       - label: Learn More
         url: /features